gsdriver/ssml-check/README.md

  * Valid XML format
  * No more than five `audio` tags in the response
- * All tags are valid Alexa tags
+ * All tags are valid Alexa tags with valid attributes and values
- * amazon:effect is whispered
- * break has valid strength or time under 10 seconds
  * Duration checks (if checkDuration is set to true)